zakirsajib/wp-calypso/docs/our-approach-to-data.md

 	additionalProperties: false
 };
 ```
-This is a json v4 schema, so anything in spec is allowed.
-We should aim to balance readability and strictness.

-If our persisted data doesn't match our schema, we should throw it out and rebuild that section of the tree with our
+If we find that our persisted data doesn't match our described data shape, we should throw it out and rebuild that
-default state.
+section of the tree with our default state.

-Like so:
 ```javascript
 export default ( state = defaultState, action ) => {
 	switch ( action.type ) {